Showing posts with label Beat 'em ups. Show all posts

 Yee Aw that sucka!

 Guardian Angel doesn't take itself seriously and has you laughing at the silly antics you see on-screen.
 I love how the baddies turn into zapped skeletons for a split second when dying - it's like a Tom And Jerry cartoon.
-Watch out for "Death Star", a forklift trucker called Ricky Chang who is probably the world's worst driver.
+Watch out for "Death Star", a forklift trucker called Ricky Chang who is the world's worst driver.
 However, my favourite is being kicked out of your cute yellow boots when suffering a final death blow.
 Hilarious stuff.

 What?
 You think ganging up is going to scare me away - not on your nelly!!